-Figure 45: Resulting I/N by interference caused by DA2GC BS into LTE UE in the adjacent channel (frequency guard bands of 0 and 5 MHz between channel block edges)
+Figure 90: Resulting I/N by interference caused by DA2GC BS into LTE UE in the adjacent channel (frequency guard bands of 0 and 5 MHz between channel block edges)

 The impact of co-location of GS and BS for unsynchronized TDD or TDD/FDD usage in adjacent frequency blocks is still a problem, even if the adaptation of the vertical BS antenna side lobes will reduce the disturbance caused by the Tx output of one station to the Rx input of the other station.
-With the parameter sets used for the evaluation in this document (incl. the path loss for vertical antenna distance of 20 m between both systems) and an ACLR value of 45 dB; see Error!
-Reference source not found.), about 15 dB additional isolation is required to keep the I/N threshold (6 dB with 5 MHz guard band).
+With the parameter sets used for the evaluation in this document (incl. the path loss for vertical antenna distance of 20 m between both systems) and an ACLR value of 45 dB, about 15 dB additional isolation is required to keep the I/N threshold (6 dB with 5 MHz guard band).

 Another issue is the co-location of GS and BS for unsynchronized TDD or TDD/FDD usage in adjacent frequency blocks.
 In that case the Tx output will disturb the Rx input of the other station (at least during certain time intervals).
 Possible solutions are seen in improved isolation between the antennas and in increased guard bands.
 Typical isolation values to be achieved at the same mast are in the order of about 50 dB [2].
 Alternatively, the GS and BS have to be placed at different sites to achieve sufficient decoupling in between the antenna links via the resulting path loss.